vishnu32510/sign_language/README.md

 - Develop a robust model to recognize sign language gestures.
 - Implement real-time gesture translation.
 - Enhance accessibility for the deaf community.

+### This project is out submission for CS 584 Machine Learning Fall 2024